 Let him do the jobLet him do the job

 Don’t micromanage your contractor.
 You hired him for his expertise and probably also because you trusted him over any of the others you interviewed.
 Let him work and follow his lead.
 Don’t be afraid to ask questions, but create a list to review during your weekly meetings rather than bombarding him daily.

 Be sure every detail is in writing.Be sure every detail is in writing.

 Make sure the contract includes a mediation clause.
-More than likely; you’ll never need to use it, but knowing how disputes will be handled legally should something go wrong will make you sleep easier at night.
+You’ll never need to use it, but knowing how disputes will be handled legally should something go wrong will make you sleep easier at night.

 Almost every year, you’ll see a news article about a shady contractor that scammed people out of thousands of dollars.
 The vast majority of contractors are honest, hardworking people who take great pride in their work, but it only takes a few bad apples to spoil it for everyone.